 EY named as a leading employer for women

-EY has been named as one of the UK’s leading employers in the Times’ Top 50 Employers for Women list, which was published today.
+London, Thursday 19 April: EY has been named as one of the UK’s leading employers, receiving a coveted place in the Times’ Top 50 Employers for Women list, which was published today.

 The Times’ Top 50 is compiled in partnership with Opportunity Now, the gender equality campaign by Business in the Community, and celebrates organisations that are committed to promoting diversity and supporting women in the workplace.
 Companies also had to demonstrate that gender equality was an integral part of their business strategy.

-Excelling in a number of areas, EY was recognised for its ongoing commitment to developing its talent pipeline.
-This year the professional services firm set aspirational goals to ensure at least 30% of all new UK partners are female and at least 10% are from a Black and Minority Ethnic (BME) group by 2015.
-The firm also has a well established programme of mentoring and career watch schemes for high potential women and BME individuals, in addition to its active employee networks.
+Excelling in a number of areas, EY was recognised for its focus on developing its talent pipeline.
+The professional services firm recently launched a successful maternity coaching programme, which over 750 people have signed up to, and also has a well established programme of mentoring and career watch schemes for high potential women and Black and Minority Ethnic (BME) individuals.

-The full report and Top 50 Employers for Women can be found at: http://opportunitynow.bitc.org.uk/thetimestop502013list
+The full report and Top 50 Employers for Women listing can be accessed at http://www.bitcdiversity.org.uk/top502012